-Martin's descriptions of these tournament vary wildly.
-Some, like the Hand's tourney in A Game of Thrones or the Ashford Tourney in The Hedge Knight are part of the basic plot, and narrated first hand.
-Martin describes their spectacular pageantry in vivid detail that is characteristic of his style in A Song of Ice and Fire, often mentioning of the heraldry and the armour of individual entrants, and the results of every tilt.
-Other tourneys of pivotal significance, like the Harrenhal Tourney, are described piecemeal in flashbacks by various characters, and the reader must assemble the information from numerous small fragments.
+George R. R. Martin's descriptions of these tourneys vary wildly.
+Some, like the Hand's tourney in A Game of Thrones or the tourney at Ashford Meadow in The Hedge Knight are part of the basic plot and are narrated first hand.
+Martin describes their pageantry in detail that is characteristic of his style in A Song of Ice and Fire, often mentioning the heraldry and the armour of individual entrants and the results of every tilt.
+Other tourneys of pivotal significance, like the tourney at Harrenhal, are described piecemeal in flashbacks by various characters, and the reader must assemble the information from numerous small fragments.

 Formats and rules

-Many tournaments pit pairs of warriors in rounds, where the loser is eliminated and the winner proceeds to the next round.
-The winner of the last round is declared champion.
-This is similar to how many tournaments in real life were performed, with exception of the best-of-three rule; see jousting.
-Another popular format was used at Ashford.
-This type of tournament starts with five champions who defend the honor of a woman, often a daughter of the Lord who arranges the tournament.
+Another format was used at Ashford Meadow.
+This type of tourney starts with five champions who defend the honor of a woman, often a daughter of the lord who arranges the tournament.
 Other participants can challenge one of the champions to a joust, and if successful take his place.
-At the end of the tournament, the five remaining champions either confirm the original Queen of Love and Beauty, or chose a new.
+At the end of the tourney, the five remaining champions either confirm the original queen of love and beauty, or chose a new one.

-Some Westerosi tournaments are open only to anointed knights, whose privileges are jealously guarded; this forms an important plot element in The Hedge Knight.
-Indeed, tournament culture is closely connected to chivalric tradition and its spiritual basis, the Andal Faith in the Seven Gods.
-These traditions dominate southern and central Westeros, and are uncommon in the North, where many follow the old gods.
-However, the rules for entering tournaments vary with time and place, and there have been many events where freeriders, squires, or followers of the old gods have entered the lists.
+Some Westerosi tourneys are open only to anointed knights, whose privileges are jealously guarded; this forms an important plot element in The Hedge Knight.
+Indeed, tourney culture is closely connected to chivalric tradition and its spiritual basis, the Andals' Faith of the Seven.
+These traditions dominate southern and central Westeros, especially in the Reach, but they are uncommon in the North, where many follow the old gods.
+However, the rules for entering tourneys vary with time and place, and there have been many events where freeriders, squires, or followers of the old gods have entered the lists.

 This page uses content from the English Wikipedia.
 The original content was at Tourneys in A Song of Ice and Fire.
 The list of authors can be seen in the page history of Tourneys in A Song of Ice and Fire.
 As with A Wiki of Ice and Fire, the content of Wikipedia is available under the Creative Commons Attribution-ShareAlike License.